grinnell-cs/csc151-images/_eboards/eboard34-1.md

 * We are three people short on the mentor/tutor evals.
 If you haven't evaluated yet, please do so.
 * I'll be sending out notes on the quizzes tonight or tomorrow.
-* Congrats to Sarah on being elected to the SEPC!
+* Congrats to Sarah on being elected to the CS SEPC!

 ### Upcoming activities

 Scholarly

+* Tuesday, 29 April 2025, noon--1pm, White PDR.
+  _CS Table: ???_
-* Tuesday, 1 May 2025, 11:00 a.m.--noon, JRC 101.
+* Thursday, 1 May 2025, 11:00 a.m.--noon, JRC 101.
   _Dr.
 Tammy Kernodle: My Song is My Weapon: Women, Social Movements, and the act of Freedom Singing_
-* Tuesday, 29 April 2025, noon--1pm, White PDR.
-  _CS Table: ???_

 Artistic